 A hammer toe is a deformity where your toe curls down rather than pointing straight ahead, and it usually happens because you’re not wearing the right shoes.
 At Ankle & Foot Centers of Georgia - West Cobb in Marietta, Georgia, podiatrist Ryan Goldfine, DPM, offers innovative treatments for hammer toes to ease your pain and improve your quality of life.
-To schedule an appointment, call the office or book online today.
+To schedule an appointment with a foot doctor, call the office or book online today.

 Usually, the underlying cause of hammer toe is your footwear.
 Your shoes should be roomy enough that your toes can comfortably lie flat.
 If they’re too tight, narrow, or have pointed ends, you’re at risk of developing foot and toe deformities, including hammer toe.